What are we doing?

 About the project

-The contractor will liaise directly with residents affected in regards access to property and any interruption to services.
+The contractor will liaise directly with residents and businesses within each section of works.

 |Donaldson Civil Ltd